“I no longer aspire to have a career.”

-Since COVID-19, a new study reported that 93% of Americans aren’t currently pursuing their dream career.
+But in 2021, a newer study reported that 93% of Americans aren’t currently pursuing their dream career.
 Almost 60% are rethinking their career; 1 in 3 are considering leaving their jobs.

 Why?
-The new way of working has turned what many thought were dream jobs into nightmares.
+The new way of working has turned what many believed were dream jobs into nightmares.

-For many corporate workers, the pandemic brought a shift in the physical way they work.
+For many corporate workers, recent events brought a shift in the physical way they work.
 Gone were commutes, in-person meetings and 8+ hour days in cubicles.

 Remote work didn’t just take away what office workers were used to; for many, it gave them much more.
 It gave them time with family.
 It gave them more sleep.
-It gave them the ability to be home for dinner, to do their laundry in the middle of the day, to take a walk around the neighborhood, work from a beach in Hawaii, to have more flexibility and structure in their life.
-Work was no longer such a barrier to living life as they wanted.
+It gave them the ability to be home for dinner; do their laundry in the middle of the day; take a walk around the neighborhood; work from a beach in Hawaii; to have more flexibility and structure in their life.
+Work was no longer a barrier to living life as they desired.

 It gave them the ability to work to live, instead of living to work.

-The pandemic hasn’t just changed the way we physically work.
-It’s changed our relationship to work as a whole.
-It’s made us rethink our priorities and what we want out of a job.
-It’s made us realize that we don’t want to work for companies that don’t care about us.
+We didn't just change the way we physically work, we reevaluated our relationship to work as a whole.
+We're rethinking our priorities and what we want out of a job.
+We don’t want to work for companies that don’t care about us.